quantiota/AI-Agent-Farm/README.md

 In addition to the GPU options, the system is also equipped with dual Intel Xeon E5-2680 V3 2.5Ghz 12 Cores 24 Threads per Processor, providing powerful processing capabilities.
 The system also boasts a generous 256GB of RAM, made up of 16 x 16GB DDR4 REG 2133 modules, ensuring fast and efficient data processing.

 To support the storage needs of the AI Agent Farm, the system features 2 x 2TB SSD of RAID Ubuntu 22.04 Server for operating system and software, as well as 2X10TB SATA of RAID data storage for backup, providing ample space for large datasets and ensuring data security.
 Overall, this GPU configuration is optimized for high-performance computing and is well-suited for AI applications that require large-scale data processing and analysis.

+Each microserver is equipped with a 250GB SSD, 16GB of RAM, and 4x1TB of RAID data storage for analysis.

 ## References